 Maur Dessauvage is a director at REX with more than 25 years of experience in projects ranging from museums and university facilities, to high-end residences, hotels, medical centers, and office buildings.
-At REX, Maur’s vast knowledge is being applied to the conceptualization and development of the Performing Arts Center at the World Trade Center (PACWTC), the Wakefield Performing Arts Center, and the Necklace Residence as well as the 99 Hudson tower.
+At REX, Maur’s vast knowledge is being applied to the conceptualization and development of the Performing Arts Center at the World Trade Center (PACWTC) and the Wakefield School Performing Arts Center.
+He has contributed to the Necklace Residence as well as the 99 Hudson tower.

 Prior to joining REX, Maur worked with several renowned studios from around the world, including Herzog & de Meuron, Stephane Beel Architects (in his native Belgium), Ayers Saint Gross Architects, as well as Group Goetz Architects and his own firm, Dessauvage-Mohammadi Architects.
 A fully-rounded architect who excels in both design and construction, Maur has contributed to the development of Conrad’s City Center Hotel, the modernization of the Herbert C. Hoover Building, the National Aquarium, a residence hall for George Washington University, and the renovation of George Mason University’s Fine Arts Building, all in the Washington, D.C. metro area, as well as a courthouse in Ghent, Belgium, and the Commons Building for Clemson University in South Carolina.
 He has designed and built several museums and museum extensions in Belgium, including the Entrance Pavilion to the Rubens House in Antwerp.

-Maur is LEED AP BD+C and LEED AP ID+C certified, and has also earned CCS and CCCA certifications from the Construction Specification Institute.
-He has taught at Katholieke Universiteit Leuven, Campus Sint-Lucas, in Brussels, Belgium, and holds a Master of Architecture from Universiteit Antwerpen, also in Belgium.
+Maur has taught at Katholieke Universiteit Leuven, Campus Sint-Lucas, in Brussels, Belgium, and holds a Master of Architecture from Universiteit Antwerpen, also in Belgium.